 Some fish, like the Parrotfish, will excrete mucus to surround themselves as they rest.
 In most stages of rest, a fish will wake up at the slightest sound or if the aquarium lights go on.
 It’s just a matter of survival.

-In the real world of fish, a shark can sleep so sound, at night in the ocean, that oceanographers can actually lift the shark up and out of the water without waking it.
+In the real world of fish, a shark can sleep so sound, at night in the ocean, that oceanographers can lift the shark up and out of the water without waking it.
 The shark isn’t worried about any fish gobbling him up.

-Some fish will float an inch or so off the bottom others or will lay on the gravel at the bottom with other fish who keep them off the menu of a predator fish.
+Some fish will float an inch or so off the bottom others will lay on the gravel at the bottom with other fish who keep them off the menu of a predator fish.
 They will sleep together paired off with a buddy in between objects in the aquarium that can act as cover for them.

 So even though they are not closing their eyelids and laying down flat, they’ll have a period when activity and metabolism slow way down as a way to conserve energy and restore the energy levels in their body just like any creature on earth.